 We’re also not big fans of how the dust canister hinges down.
 The problem is that this makes it difficult to aim where the dust is going to fall – plus, as it needs to be held horizontally, you can’t put it deep inside a bin.
 A trap door system would be much easier to use.

+We liked how easy it is to access the HEPA filter for cleaning though.
 There’s also the option to fully remove the dust canister.
 This is great for properly cleaning the canister, which is sometimes difficult on other vacuum cleaners.

 Tools and Accessories